anthonyharrison/sbom-manager/README.md

 ## Configuration File

 A configuration file is used to specify a number of options for the tool.
+The following is an example file.

 ```
 # SBOM configuration file